onja-org/github-jobs/README.md

 **Live app** : https://jolly-heisenberg-20c49e.netlify.app/

-Once you completed, polish a nice read;esubmit your solutions on this google form, by providing URLs for both GitHub repository and live app on Netlify and explain what you have done.
+Once you completed, polish a nice readme submit your solutions on this link : https://forms.gle/Xg6kJMKmrBkyTe3TA, by providing URLs for both GitHub repository and live app on Netlify.

 For the custom domain url you'll enter in netlify, please use the following naming convention : **github-jobs-_YOUR_FIRSTNAME_.netlify.app** (replace YOUR_FIRSTNAME by your firstname)